-Becoming a peaceful parent involves changing your underlying beliefs about children and your role as a parent – but just how can you change judgement and reactivity to respond more positively when your children challenge you?
+Becoming a peaceful parent involves changing your underlying beliefs about children and your parenting – but just how can you change judgement and reactivity to respond more positively when your children challenge you?

 Have you ever felt so frustrated with your children you could scream?